Dhruv-0918/Dhruv-0918/README.md

 * 🤝 I’m looking to collaborate on beginner-friendly open-source projects.
 * 💬 Ask me about anything related to C++, Java, or my web development journey!
 * 📫 How to reach me: **[dhruv.chourasiya18@gmail.com]**
-* 🇮🇳 Fun fact: I'm based in the beautiful city of Bhopal, India.
+* 🇮🇳 Fun fact: I'm based in the beautiful city of Jabalpur, India.
 It's currently `Wednesday, August 20, 2025` here!

 ---